sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 ### Code Signing

+**Note**: Skip this code signing step if you use Xcode's Archive Organizer to [Distribute your App](/documentation#4-distributing-your-app), which is the recommended way of distributing applications.
+It will manage re-signing these services in your application with the appropriate entitlements automatically.

-All the other XPC Services are required.
-You will also need to code sign these services by running:
+Otherwise, if you use other workflows you will also need to code sign these services by running:

 ```
 ./bin/codesign_embedded_executable "Developer ID Application" XPCServices/*.xpc